What does the Bible say about becoming a Christian?

 Going to church – It is essential for your spiritual growth that you find a biblical church.
 However, attending church is not what saves nor maintains our salvation.
 Once more, attending church is important.
 A Christian should be attending and actively involved in their local church.

 Obeying the Bible – Romans 3:28 teaches us that we are saved by faith apart from the works of the law.
 You’re not saved by obeying the Bible, but evidence that you are saved by faith alone is that your life will change.
 I’m not teaching a works-based salvation nor am I contradicting myself.
 A true Christian will grow in obedience because he has been saved and radically changed by the sovereign God of this universe.

 You are saved by faith alone and you can’t add anything to the finished work of Christ on the cross.

 Why Christianity over other religions?

-- Christianity is the only religion where a man’s God comes and lives inside of him.
+- “Christianity is the only religion in the world where a man’s God comes and lives inside of Him!”
+Leonard Ravenhill

 3. Surrender: Your life is for Him now.

 Galatians 2:20 “I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.”